 Figure 2.2 below presents the ratio of females per 100 males by district.
-It shows that females outnumber males in Kayonza district with 110 females per 100 males, which is slightly below the national average of 111 females per 100 males.
+It shows that females outnumber males in Muhanga district with 117 females per 100 males, which is above the national average of 111 females per 100 males.
+The district is ranked fourth at national level on this indicator after Nyamasheke, Rubavu and Musanze.